Taped on January 18, 2017. Past performance is no guarantee of future results.

 The principal risk of investing is that the price of the security may not approach its anticipated value or may decline in value, including possible loss of principal.
-Treasurys are backed by the full faith of the United States government and if held to maturity, offer a fixed rate of return and fixed principal value.
+Treasury securities are backed by the full faith and credit of the United States government as to payment of principal and interest if held to maturity.
+Interest income on these securities is exempt from state and local taxes.
 Foreign securities can be subject to greater risks than U.S. investments, including currency fluctuations, less liquid trading markets, greater price volatility, political and economic instability, less publicly available information, and changes in tax or currency laws or monetary policy.
 These risks are likely to be greater for emerging markets than in developed markets.
 High-yield securities (junk bonds) have speculative characteristics and present a greater risk of loss than higher quality debt securities.
 These securities can also be subject to greater price volatility.
+An investment in real estate securities is subject to greater price volatility and the special risks associated with investments in such funds.
+Commodities are investments in instruments and companies that are susceptible to fluctuations in certain commodity markets.
+Any negative changes in commodity markets (that may be due to changes in supply and demand for commodities, market S-4 events, regulatory developments or other factors) could have an adverse impact on those companies.
+Issuers of convertible securities may not be as financially strong as those issuing securities with higher credit ratings and may be more vulnerable to changes in the economy.
+Investing in below investment grade securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
+Floating rate funds are generally considered to have speculative characteristics that involve default risk of principal and interest, collateral impairment, non-diversification, borrower industry concentration, and limited liquidity.
+Alternative investments are speculative, not suitable for all clients, and intended for experienced and sophisticated investors who are willing to bear the high economic risks of the investment.
 Duration is a measure of the sensitivity of the price (the value of principal) of a fixed-income investment to a change in interest rates.
 Duration is expressed as a number of years.
 Rising interest rates mean falling bond prices, while declining interest rates mean rising bond prices.
+The S&P 500 Index is an unmanaged index and is widely regarded as the standard for measuring large-cap U.S. stock-market performance.
+An investment cannot be made directly into an index.

 The information and opinions herein are for general information use only.
 The opinions reflect those of the presenters but not necessarily that of New York Life Investment Management LLC (NYLIM).
 NYLIM does not guarantee their accuracy or completeness, nor does New York Life Investment Management LLC assume any liability for any loss that may result from the reliance by any person upon any such information or opinions.
 Such information and opinions are subject to change without notice and are not intended as an offer or solicitation with respect to the purchase or sale of any security or as personalized investment advice.